lab1092/blender-manual_ja/manual/textures/types/video.rst

 More about loading source file for video texture see :doc:`here </textures/types/image#settings>`.

 Fields
    Work with field images.
 Video frames consist of two different images (fields) that are merged.
-This option ensures that when :guilabel:`Fields` are rendered, the correct field of the image is used in the correct field of the rendering.
+This option ensures that when *Fields* are rendered, the correct field of the image is used in the correct field of the rendering.

    Upper First
       Order of video fields - upper field first.